fido-device-onboard/pri-fidoiot/component-samples/demo/manufacturer/README.md

 `service.yml` file is structured into multiple sections:

-- `hibernate-properties:` - This section contains hibernate related runtime properties including the DB URL, dialect and others.
+- `hibernate-properties:` - This section contains *Hibernate related runtime properties including the DB URL, dialect and others.

 - `system-properties:` - This section contains the runtime environment variables.